Rupert Croft-Cooke: Life

 Rupert Croft-Cooke was born on 20 June 1903, in Edenbridge, Kent, the son of Hubert Bruce Cooke, who worked in the London Stock Exchange, and his wife Lucy, a daughter of Dr. Alfred Taylor, and was educated at Tonbridge School and Wellington College.
 At the age of seventeen, he was working as a private tutor in Paris.
 He spent 1923 and 1924 in Buenos Aires, where he founded the journal La Estrella.
 In 1925 he returned to London and began a career as a freelance journalist and writer, at about this time combining his middle name into his surname.
 His work appeared in several magazines, including New Writing, Adelphi, and the English Review.
 In the late 1920s the American magazine Poetry published several of his plays.
 He was also a radio broadcaster on psychology.
 In 1929 he became a dealer in antiquarian books, continuing this business until 1931.
 From 1930 he spent a year in Germany, and in 1931 lectured in English at the Institut Montana Zugerberg in Switzerland.
 In 1940 he joined the British Army and served in Africa and India until 1946.
 He later wrote several books about his military experiences.
 From 1947 to 1953 he was a book reviewer for The Sketch.

-Croft-Cooke was a homosexual, which brought him into conflict with the laws of his time.
+Croft-Cooke was homosexual, which brought him into conflict with the laws of his time.
 In 1953, at a time when the Home Office was seeking to clamp down on homosexuality, he was sent to prison for six months on conviction for acts of indecency.
-Croft-Cooke's secretary and companion, Joseph Alexander, had met two Navy cooks, Harold Altoft and Ronald Charles Dennis, in the Fitzroy Tavern near Tottenham Court Road in London, and invited them to spend the weekend at Croft-Cooke's house in Ticehurst, East Sussex.
-During the weekend, they consumed food and alcohol and had sex with both Croft-Cooke and his assistant.
-On their way home from the weekend, they got drunk and assaulted two men, one of whom was a policeman.
-They were arrested and agreed to testify against Croft-Cooke to get immunity from prosecution for the assault charges.
+Croft-Cooke and his secretary and companion, Joseph Alexander, had met two Navy cooks, Harold Altoft and Ronald Charles Dennis, in the Fitzroy Tavern near Tottenham Court Road in London, and invited them to spend the weekend at Croft-Cooke's house in Ticehurst, East Sussex.
+During the weekend it was alleged that they conducted acts of indecency with Croft-Cooke and his secretary.
+On their way home from the weekend, and in a drunken state, they assaulted a road worker, and a police officer who had come to the scene.
+They were arrested and agreed to testify against Croft-Cooke in order to be granted immunity from prosecution for the assault charges.